Stephanie and Brett Vance with their preemie adopted child PJ

 NO HESITATION

-The Vances had expected when they got married nine years ago to have a houseful of children by now.
+The Vances had expected when they got married a decade ago to have a houseful of children by now.
 But Stephanie’s five pregnancies ended in miscarriage, and their previous efforts to adopt stalled when the birth mothers changed their minds or chose another couple.

 So the couple had no children.
 And they’d been ready for a long time.
 That’s why Stephanie did not hesitate when the adoption agency’s director posed a question: